Calebcochranebil/Pokedex-App/README.md

 -   addEventListenerToButton(button, pokemon): adds an event listener to the button that opens a modal showing the details of a Pokemon when clicked
     Additionally, the code includes an event listener on a search button that uses the search(query) function to find a matching Pokemon and display its details in a modal.

-1. Technologies Used,
+Technologies Used

-2. JavaScript
+1. JavaScript
-3. PokeAPI
+2. PokeAPI
-4. HTML
+3. HTML
-5. CSS
+4. CSS